Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 What should buyers verify before choosing?

-On Runway, verify whether the team can support a heavier creative workflow in exchange for more control.
-On Sora, verify whether the generation-first posture, visible watermarking, and premium-access model fit the intended use.
+On Runway, verify whether the team can support a heavier credit-sensitive workflow in exchange for more control and a clearer deployment path.
+For Sora, verify export needs and the September 24, 2026 API sunset, then move to alternatives.

 Test both tools with this brief